EDA-Solutions-Limited/Replace_instances/README.md

 ### Prerequisites
 The C++ compiler MinGW is bundled with tanner tools so no need to install any compilers

-The following header files on top of the default ones added by L-Edit at default  are needed for L-Edit functions to work.
+The following header files on top of the default ones added by L-Edit at default  are needed for L-Edit functions to work in the case of the C++ script.
 * string.h
 * ldata.h
 * lcomp.h